Fiserv/universal-commerce/recipes/customerRegistration.md

 Create a Customer Profile (Customer Registration)

-Registering a customer in the uCom system results in a unique identifier, 'fdCustomerId' that is used in subsequent operations like vaulting a payment account or making mobile payments.
+Registering a customer in the Connected Commerce (uCom) system results in a unique identifier, 'fdCustomerId' that is used in subsequent operations like vaulting a payment account or making mobile payments.

 **<ins> Endpoint URL </ins>**